equinor/oilmod1-code-style/README.md

-# What this repository is for?
+# What is the purpose of this repository?
 This repository contains helpers configuration files and instructions for different IDEs.
 Those should be used to configure developer IDEs with a correct code style.